BluemediaGER/nginx-live/README.md

 # nginx-live

-nginx-live is a simple, lightweight, self-hosted video streaming service as a Docker container.
+nginx-live is a simple, lightweight, self-hosted video streaming service in a Docker container.
 It allows you to securely stream video and audio from encoders such as OBS via RTMP or RTMPS.
 The stream is then converted to the HLS format so that it can be viewed by a larger number of viewers in their favorite browser.

 ## Usage